yarlson/stagely/docs/architecture/06-database-schema.md

     OR e.created_at < NOW() - INTERVAL '24 hours'
   );

-COMMENT ON VIEW stale_environments IS 'Environments eligible for termination by Reaper';
+COMMENT ON VIEW stale_stagelets IS 'Stagelets eligible for termination by Reaper';
 ```

 ## Functions